 It is estimated that by 2025, the number of global email users will reach a total of 4.6 billion and that over 376 billion emails will be sent and received per day, showing that email marketing is here to stay.
 Despite the rise of countless social media platforms and other digital marketing channels over the years, email marketing continues to garner a high return on investment (ROI)—with recent research revealing that the average ROI is $36 for every $1 spent in email marketing.

 Schools looking for a reliable and stable digital marketing tactic can turn to email, creating an email marketing strategy to maximize their efforts.
-With the right strategy in place, you can begin crafting compelling and persuasive emails that leave a lasting impression, helping you boost your student enrolment numbers.
-Here’s a guide covering the top techniques that can help your school take its email marketing to the next level.
+With the right strategy, you can begin crafting compelling and persuasive emails that leave a lasting impression, helping you boost your student enrolment numbers.
+Here’s a guide covering the top techniques to make your email stand out.

 1. Create Segmented Email Lists to Target Different Student Personas

-Here, your school can rely on email segmentation to break down your email campaign and promote a more personalized marketing experience.
-Segmenting your audience into distinct categories ensures that your communication is targeting the right audience, the message connects with the reader and their need, and reaches those who want to hear it most.
+Your school can rely on email segmentation to break down your email campaign and promote a more personalized marketing experience.
+Segmenting your audience into distinct categories ensures that your communication targets the right audience.
+The message connects with the reader and their need.
+It reaches those who want to hear it most.

 To get started with segmentation, consider the following points: